Q: How can you tell if the stage is level?

 A: The drummer is drooling from both sides of his mouth.

 The old stereotype that drummers are just up on stage beating on stuff is tired and just simply wrong.
 You won’t have any trouble finding drummer jokes circulating the internet either.
 Those that play the drums know well that they are in fact “percussionists.”
-But what so many people fail to realize is that learning the craft of percussion, and more particularly the drum set is truly remarkable and highly artistic.
+But what so many people fail to realize is that learning the craft of percussion (which you can immediately get started on if you click here), and more particularly the drum set, is truly remarkable and highly artistic.

 The skills needed to play the drums are a certain amount of coordination and independence from each different limb of the body.
 Imagine doing something completely different with each foot and each hand!
 The integration of each different drum simultaneously, not to mention locking-in a steady and consistent speed makes most people dizzy.
 Now add the added need to listen and be aware of the rhythmic concepts other instruments in a band are playing and trying to integrate and compliment those as well.